leadballoon-agency/first-aid-for-ads/DEPLOYMENT.md

 ---

 **Remember**: The assessment tool completions can be used as conversion events for YOUR Facebook pixel seasoning.
-You're literally using the strategy you're teaching! 🚀
+You're literally using the strategy you're teaching! 🚀# Trigger deployment Tue 23 Sep 2025 15:36:11 CEST